zixiCat/config-pack/README.md

 # config-pack
 [![NPM Status](https://img.shields.io/npm/v/config-pack.svg)](https://www.npmjs.com/package/config-pack)

 Config pack, which contains some basic configurations or templates for regular use.
-It can help you to download the config file you want **without downloading this npm package**
+It can help you to download the config file and the **remote files/folder** you want from github  **without downloading this npm package**

 ## Feature
 - [x] Support for downloading config files from this repo directly